Dan Zanes

-Daniel Edgerly Zanes (born November 8, 1961) is an American former member of the 1980s band the Del Fuegos and is now the front man of the Grammy-winning group Dan Zanes and Friends.
+Daniel Edgerly Zanes (born November 8, 1961) is an American rock, folk, and children's musician.
+He was a member of the 1980s band the Del Fuegos, the frontman of the group Dan Zanes and Friends, and currently performs with his wife, Claudia Eliaza Zanes, as Dan + Claudia.

-History
+Early life and education

 Zanes's father was a teacher, as well as a poet and writer.

-Zanes attended Phillips Academy in Andover, Massachusetts for two years.
-Zanes ended up living on the outskirts of Concord, New Hampshire.
+He is brother to fellow musician and former bandmate Warren Zanes.

+Zanes grew up in the "white monoculture" of New Hampshire.
+He became interested in music as a young child, and recalls being introduced to the music of American folk musician Lead Belly at age seven, after getting his first library card.
+Other early music inspiration included Woody Guthrie, Ella Jenkins, and Pete Seeger.
+He attended Phillips Academy in Andover, Massachusetts for two years.

+Zanes attended Oberlin College, where he met bandmate Tom Lloyd.

 The Del Fuegos

 The Del Fuegos played in lofts, bars, warehouses, small art galleries, clubs, barns, college dining halls, fraternity houses, gymnasiums, auditoriums, and, finally, big theaters.